svdragster/SyclBoids/README.md

-# GameOfLife
+# Boids
-GameOfLife Application with SyCL
+Boids Application with SyCL

 ## Used libraries
 - SYCL